awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

 # Getting started \(console\)<a name="getting-started-console"></a>

-In this exercise, you use the Amazon Personalize console to create a campaign that returns movie recommendations for a given user\.
+In this exercise, you use the Amazon Personalize console to create a Custom dataset group with a solution that returns movie recommendations for a given user\.
 Before you start this exercise, review the Getting Started [Getting started prerequisites](gs-prerequisites.md)\.

 When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.